 What are the possible side effects of gabapentin?
-Gabapentin may cause serious side effects including:
+Gabapentin may cause serious side effects, including:

-See "What is the most important information I should know about gabapentin?"

-- problems driving while using gabapentin.
-See "What I should avoid while taking gabapentin?"

-- sleepiness and dizziness, which could increase the occurrence of accidental injury, including falls
+- See "What is the most important information I should know about gabapentin?" - problems driving while using gabapentin.
+See "What should I avoid while taking gabapentin?" - sleepiness and dizziness, which could increase your chance of having an accidental injury, including falls.

-- The most common side effects of gabapentin include:
+The most common side effects of gabapentin include:

-- lack of coordination

-- feeling tired

-- viral infection

-- fever